 With a focus on Employee Benefit Plans and the plan sponsors and administrators, this session will

-present insights into the current cybersecurity threat landscape, key operational objectives of a
+present insights into the current cybersecurity-threatened landscape, key operational objectives of a

 cybersecurity program, representative federal and state cybersecurity regulatory requirements, and